samtupy/nvgt/doc/src/references/include/File Reading (file_contents.nvgt)/!File Contents.md

 # File Contents Library
-Fecilitates the easy reading and writing of strings in files.
+Facilitates the easy reading and writing of strings in files.